StefanGerrits2/Functional-Programming/README.md

 ### 2. Navigate into the root of the folder
 Run this command in your terminal:

+`cd Functional-Programming`

-### 5. Viewing the website
+### 3. Viewing the website
-Open your the index.html file in chrome
+Open the `index.html` file in a browser.

 ## API

 The data I use is provided by [this API](https://data.netwerkdigitaalerfgoed.nl/).
 The API contains 700.000 objects.
 I have written SPARQL queries to get the objects that I want.

-More info what I collect here
+I collect these data:
+* Category names
+* Category value (amount of objects in each category)
+* Upper category (subcategories can be part of a upper category)

+Click [here](https://github.com/StefanGerrits2/functional-programming/wiki/2.4-SparQL-Query) for further explanation how my query works.

 <details>
-<summary>Click here to see a quick example of a query I have written in SPARQL to get all clothing categories from the API</summary>
+<summary>Click here to see a quick example of a query I have written in SPARQL to get all clothing and personal decoration categories from the API</summary>
 <br>

     PREFIX rdf: <http://www.w3.org/1999/02/22-rdf-syntax-ns#>